yupidevs/yupi/docs/source/examples/example2.rst

    trackers.append( ObjectTracker('temp_match', algorithm, ROI((50, 50))) )

 OpticalFlow algorithm computes a dense optical flow among the current frame and the i-th previous frame, specified by the parameter buffer_size.
-If the magnitud of the flow is over a certain threshold it will be considered as part of the moving object.
+If the magnitude of the flow is over a certain threshold it will be considered as part of the moving object.

 .. code-block:: python